Course Outline Fall 2025

 - If b gets translated to beq x0, Y, label then what guarantees that the other register isn't also zero?
 The comparison with beq x0, Y cannot always be false, despite what ChatGPT claimed.
 This really doesn't make any sense.
 It would make more sense for it to be translated to bne x0, x0, label ... but that's the opposite instruction of what ChatGPT claimed.

-Re-Evaluation of Term Work
+Re-evaluation of Term Work:

 Re-Evaluation of Term Work follows the Computing Science department course policies.
-Any questions or concerns about marks on a particular assignment must be brought to the attention of the instructor (not a TA) within 10 calendar days of its return date.
+Any questions or concerns about marks on a particular assignment must be brought to the attention of the instructor (not a TA) within 7 calendar days of its return date.
 After that, we will not consider remarking or re-evaluating the work.
 So do not expect anyone to re-evaluate all the work you did all term long in the hopes of getting a higher final grade.

-However, clerical errors such as incorrectly computing or recording a mark may be raised at any time prior to 2 working days following the final exam.
+However, clerical errors such as incorrectly computing or recording a mark may be raised at any time prior to 2 business days following the final exam.
 It is the student's responsibility to confirm that their term work has been recorded properly.

-Late Policy
+Late Policies:

-When a term assessment or final exam presents a conflict based on nonmedical protected grounds, students must apply to the Academic Success Centre for accommodations via their Register for Accommodations website.
+When a term assessment or final exam presents a conflict based on non-medical protected grounds, students must apply to the Academic Success Centre for accommodations via their Register for Accommodations website.
 Students can review their eligibility and choose the application process specific for Accommodations Based on Non-medical Protected Grounds.

 It is imperative that students review the dates of all course assessments upon receipt of the course syllabus, and apply AS SOON AS POSSIBLE to ensure the timely application of the accommodation.
 Students who apply later in the term may experience unavoidable delays in the processing of the application, which can affect the accommodation.

-Missed Labs
+Missed Labs:

-Labs are due Friday at 4PM on the same week the lab was presented.
+Labs are due Friday at 5PM on the same week the lab was presented.
 Project meetings are due at the time of the meeting, and they are included in the lab mark.
 Failure to attend and actively participate in project meetings will result in a lab mark of zero.

 The 2 lowest marks for Labs (including project meetings) will be dropped when calculating the course mark.
 No late labs will be accepted.
-Failure to complete a lab (or to attend project a project meeting) on time for any reason will result in a mark of zero.
+Failure to complete a lab (or to attend a project meeting) on time for any reason will result in a mark of zero.
 Please note that you can miss 2 labs (or project meetings) without penalty.

-Missed Lecture Participation
+Missed Lecture Participation:

-Participation exercises will be available most lectures.
+Participation exercises will be available at most lectures.

 The 6 lowest marks for lecture participation will be dropped when calculating the course mark.
 No late participation will be accepted.
 Failure to complete a participation exercise on time for any reason will result in a mark of zero.
 Please note that you can miss 6 lectures without penalty.

-Missed Assignments, Project Parts, Quizzes, Midterm Exams
+Missed Assignments, Project Parts, Quizzes, Midterm Exams:

 Failure to complete an assignment or contribute to a project part without an excused absence will result in a raw score of zero or a proportional score reduction.